Eventing: Tack

 Most event riders have a jumping saddle as well as a dressage saddle since each places them in a position better-suited for its purpose.
 At the lower levels, however, a rider can ride all three phases without difficulty in a well-fitted jumping saddle.
 At the upper levels, riders usually have a saddle specifically designed for cross-country, giving them more freedom for such fences as banks and drops.

 Dressage tack is usually black in color, with a white square pad, giving a formal look.
 Except for the upper levels, where a double bridle is permitted, horses may only be ridden in snaffle bits.
 There are strict guidelines as to what type of snaffle may be used, and the more severe types (such as any twisted bit) are prohibited.
 If a double bridle is used, a plain cavesson or crank noseband must be worn.
 With a snaffle bridle, the rider is also free to use the drop, flash, or grackle noseband, with the flash and plain cavesson being the most common.
 Breastplates are also fairly common in dressage at an event, despite the fact that they are not seen at regular dressage shows.
-Other forms of equipment, such as martingales, protective boots, gadgets/training devices, bit guards, polo wraps, or tail wraps, are not allowed during the test.
+Other forms of equipment, such as martingales, protective boots, gadgets/training devices, bit guards, exercise bandages, or tail wraps, are not allowed during the test.

 In show jumping, the rider uses a jumping saddle, usually with a square or fitted white pad.
 Rules on tack are less-stringent, and most forms of bridling and bitting are allowed, including the use of gag bits, hackamores, and any type of noseband.
 Breastplates and open front boots are usually worn.
 Running martingales are also allowed, but must be used with rein stops.
 Standing and Irish martingales are not allowed.

 For the cross-country phase, the rider usually uses similar tack as for the show jumping.
 However, cross-country boots are used for extra protection, to help prevent injury if they were to hit the solid obstacles.
 Most horses that wear shoes are also fitted with horse shoe studs, to prevent slipping.
 At the upper levels, riders may also apply a grease or lard to the front of the horse's legs, to help the horse slide over fences if they hang a leg.
 Riders also tend to color-coordinate their cross-country tack to their colors.
 For example, using the same color saddle pad and tape for their boots, to match their shirt and protective vest.